Perry Owens: Lawman, gunfighter

-The Clanton gang now wreaked havoc in Apache county.
+The Clanton gang now wrought havoc in Apache County.
 On November 6, 1886 rancher Isaac Ellinger was shot at Clanton's ranch by gang member Lee Renfo.
 Ellinger and a witness said it was entirely unprovoked, and Ellinger died four days later.
 On Christmas Day 1886 another Clanton Gang member, Billy Evans, wanted to 'see if a bullet would go through a Mormon' and killed Jim Hale (who had identified cattle stolen by the Clantons) in cold blood.
 When Owens became sheriff at the first of the year he hired ex-Texas lawman Jeff Milton to arrest the Clantons, but Milton later backed out.
 In May 1886 the Apache County grand jury again indicted Ike Clanton and other gang members.
 Sheriff Owens had deputies Rawhide Jake Brighton and Albert Miller go to arrest Ike Clanton and his associates (Brighton was also Springerville Constable and a range detective or "secret service officer" hired by the cattlemen's association).
 Clanton was not at his ranch but the deputies ran into Ike Clanton on June 1, 1887.
 Ike Clanton was on his horse, pulled his Winchester from its scabbard, and turned his horse toward a stand of trees.
 Brighton shot, hitting Clanton's saddle horn.
 Brighton's second shot killed Ike Clanton.
 Some sources say that Ike's brother Phin (sometimes spelled "Fin") Clanton was with Ike at his death and was arrested.
 Other sources say Phin was arrested earlier and in the St. Johns jail at the time.
 In July, gang members Billy Evans and Longhair Sprague were killed when ranchers trailing stolen horses returned the rustler's gunfire.
 Soon after gang member Lee Renfo was killed by Rawhide Jake Brighton when Renfo went for his gun as Brighton tried to arrest him.
 The Clanton rustlers were at an end.